peteroupc/html3dutil/doc/BSplineCurve.md

 ### BSplineCurve#arcLength(u)

-Finds an approximate arc length (distance) between the start of this curve and the point at the given U coordinate of this curve.
+Finds an approximate arc length (distance) between the start of this curve and the point at the given u-coordinate of this curve.
 The implementation in <a href="Curve.md">Curve</a> calls the evaluator's <code>arcLength</code>
 method if it implements it; otherwise, calculates a numerical integral using the velocity vector.